• Home

 If your score is high on any of these assessments it is time to schedule an evaluation.

 All of these mental health challenges are treated in a calm and safe environment in the Geistown area of Johnstown, Pennsylvania.
-Call with any questions or concerns and I look forward to talking to you.
+Call with any questions or concerns and we look forward to talking to you!

 Choices Clinical Counseling in Johnstown, PA